 Conclusion

-The Build feature is essential for managing applications across multiple environments.
-It provides a clear and organized pathway from development to deployment, ensuring consistency, integrity, and stability throughout the application’s lifecycle.
+The Build feature is essential for managing projects across multiple environments.
+It provides a clear and organized pathway from development to deployment, ensuring consistency, integrity, and stability throughout the project’s lifecycle.